RajendraBhagroo/TeleQuest/README.md

 ### Setup

-> Install all npm packages
+> Install all dependencies from all npm packages

 ```shell
 $ cd TeleQuest/